Economic and Political Overview

 Main Sectors of Industry

-Traditionally an agricultural country, Bulgaria is now considerably industrialised.
-In fact, the agricultural sector only accounts for 4.4% of GDP and employs 7% of the workforce (World Bank, latest data available).
-The main crops are sunflower, tobacco and wheat.
-Around 46.5% of the country’s territory is considered agricultural land.
+Traditionally an agricultural country, Bulgaria is now considerably industrialized.
+In fact, the agricultural sector only accounts for 3.9% of GDP and employs 6% of the workforce (World Bank, latest data available).
+The main crops are sunflower, tobacco, and wheat.
+Around 46% of the country’s territory is considered agricultural land.
 The total number of agricultural holdings is 132,742, while the total number of registered farmers in 2021 was 76,372 (EU Commission, latest data available).
-According to preliminary NSI data, the total output of the agricultural industry at basic prices in 2022 stood at BGN 12,903.2 million, which was 19.7% higher than in the previous year.
-The increase was due to the rise in prices by 29.7%, while volumes decreased by 8.7%.
+According to preliminary NSI data, the total output of the agricultural industry at basic prices in 2023 stood at BGN 10,445.9 million, which was 19.1% lower than in the previous year.
+The decrease was due to a drop in prices by 15.0% and a decrease in volumes by 4.8%.

-The industry represents 20.8% of the GDP and 30% of the workforce is employed in the sector.
+The industry represents 25.5% of the GDP, and 30% of the workforce is employed in the sector.
 It continues to rely heavily on the manufacturing sub-sectors (metallurgical, chemical, machine-building), which are estimated to contribute to 14% of GDP (World Bank).
-However, the most dynamic sectors are textile, pharmaceutical products, cosmetic products, mobile communication and the software industry.
-Bulgaria's main mineral resources include bauxite, copper, lead, zinc, coal, lignite (brown coal) and iron ore.
+However, the most dynamic sectors are textile, pharmaceutical products, cosmetic products, mobile communication, and the software industry.
+Bulgaria's main mineral resources include bauxite, copper, lead, zinc, coal, lignite (brown coal), and iron ore.

-The tertiary sector has more than doubled its contribution to the country’s economy since the end of the communist system, accounting for 62.3% of the GDP and employing around 63% of the workforce.
+The tertiary sector has more than doubled its contribution to the country’s economy since the end of the communist system, accounting for 59.6% of GDP and employing around 64% of the workforce.
 Tourism is one of the fastest-growing sectors: it was estimated to contribute 3.1% of GDP before the pandemic.
-The sector showed signs of recovery in 2022 when Bulgaria welcomed 11 million tourists, 27% more than the previous year.
+The sector showed signs of recovery in 2023, when Bulgaria welcomed 12.6 million tourists, 16% more than the previous year, equalizing the level recorded in 2019.
 According to the latest figures from the European Banking Federation, 25 banks are currently operating in Bulgaria, seven of which are foreign bank branches.
 The top five banks hold approximately 66.9% of all assets.

 Breakdown of Economic Activity By Sector Agriculture Industry Services